 - Rights pertaining to artificial waterways and sewerage.

 This type of easement deals with rights and restrictions for waterways, canals or sewerage.

 Other notable characteristics of Easements

 - Easements must be disclosed when the property burdened with the easement is sold.
 Easements are usually outlined on the certificate of title to inform buyers of the burden.

 - The use and enjoyment of the servient estate (the estate burdened by the easement) is restricted by the easement.
 The estate may be prevented from doing a great deal of things that they would otherwise be able to do.

 - An easement will generally only survive whilst its purpose is necessary, though action will be required to remove an easement.

 - A landowner granting the easement may be compensated at the time the easement is created.
 This can be included in the agreement between the parties.

-McNamara & Associates can assist you in the creation, removal or modification of an easement.
-McNamara & Associates can also assist in the enforcement of your rights as either a dominant or servient party to an easement.
+McNamara Law can assist you in the creation, removal or modification of an easement.
+McNamara Law can also assist in the enforcement of your rights as either a dominant or servient party to an easement.